Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 ### End

 You can open notebooks in order to check their construction but they are not executable as it is specified at the beginning of this document.

+### Conclusion

+So with this scenario, you have benn able to retrieve several past notebooks, and reuse one by adding a new feature in order to generate a new notebook that well suits your problem.
+You were also capable to clone the reused product to compare it with the new notebook.